denoland/manual/getting_started/first_steps.md

 ## Making an HTTP request

-Many programs use HTTP requests to fetch data from a webserver.
-Let's write a small program that fetches a file and prints its contents out to terminal.
+Many programs use HTTP requests to fetch data from a web server.
+Let's write a small program that fetches a file and prints its contents out to the terminal.
 Just like in the browser you can use the web standard [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API to make HTTP calls.